samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 	}
 }
 ```
-* I cannot guarantee that this is a "one size fits all" method.
+* I cannot guarantee that this could work for all.
+* I had a weird issue where a child port (`PR12`) of an integrated port (`PRO1`) is incorrectly identifying as (`PR02`) under hackintool.
+It is acting like it was direct child port of `HUBX` rather than a child port of that integrated port.
 * `_PLD` does exist in ACPI of actual macs, but I am not sure if macOS actually uses it.
-AFAIK they use kext to map their USB.
 * The idea of `_STA`ing, and re-assigning `_ADR` was inspired by SSDT-USB-Reset generated by USBMap, and  SSDT-RHUB.
-* This guide lacks information regarding the 3rd Byte in the `_UPC` method for USB-C port (capabilities), please refer to the ACPI Specification.
-* Information in this guide is based from ACPI Specification, and [5T33Z0's ACPI USB Mapping guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/03_USB_Fixes/ACPI_Mapping_USB_Ports).
 * If USBToolBox.kext + UTBMap.kext, or USBMap.kext are present/turned on in your config, this USB mapping will be ignored by macOS.
 * This SSDT is **not necessary**, but useful if you want to share your config and prefer having USBMap.kext.
-USBMap.kext is SMBIOS dependent, if someone tries your config and changes the SMBIOS, this SSDT will be the fallback USB Map.
+USBMap.kext is SMBIOS dependent, so if someone tries your config and changes the SMBIOS, this SSDT will be the fallback USB Map.